 In blogs, articles, SEO content, emails, and academic writing, yesterday’s is almost always the right choice.

-Common Mistakes with Yesterdays or Yesterday’s
+Common Mistakes with Yesterdays and Yesterday’s

 Many writers make the same mistakes again and again.